 - rods, which identify shapes and movement

-- cones, which detect detail and colours.
+- cones, which detect detail and colours

-Blindness and poor vision can be caused by:
+Your vision can be damaged by:

-- disease and infections,
+- disease or infection

 Tips for healthy eyes

+Most eye problems can be prevented.
 To keep your eyes healthy:

-- have your eyes checked every two years
+- have your eyes checked regularly

 - protect your eyes from sunlight — wear a hat and sunglasses with UV protection